 If your pet injures someone

 Pet attacks happen, despite the best intentions of owners.
+We have detailed information on dog attacks and injuries.
 You may consider reaching out to a lawyer to understand your rights.

 Exotic animals are tightly regulated